usask-rc/radiam-hubzero/README.md

 ## Configuration

 Log into your HubZero administration section.
 Click on the menu for Components and find Radiam, click on it.
+Edit the `radiam_host_url` setting to match where your Radiam instance is.

+Click on the menu for modules and add a new module.
+Find Radiam.
+Configure it with a location of "memberDashboard".

+## Viewing

+As a regular HubZero user, navigate to your dashboard.
+Install the Radiam module in your dashboard.

 ## Removal